-For six decades, the U.S. Department of State’s Office of Art in Embassies has put the power of the arts behind America’s foreign service imperatives.
-Through exhibitions, permanent collections, artist exchanges, and student engagement, the Office of Art in Embassies supports the hundreds of posts worldwide to advance mutual understanding through the arts.
+For six decades, Art in Embassies has put the power of visual art behind America’s foreign service imperatives.
+Through exhibitions, permanent collections, and artist exchanges, AIE supports hundreds of posts worldwide in advancing mutual understanding through art.

 There is a connection, hard to explain logically but easy to feel, between achievement in public life and progress in the arts.